 Enrolling in an online scoping school is the best way to get a well-rounded scoping education.

 Not only do you learn how to be a scopist, but just as importantly, how to find clients and run a freelance business.

 What is the best scoping school?

 Of these two courses, Internet Scoping School is by far the most user-friendly (as you can quickly see by visiting the two sites).

-Internet Scoping School also offers a free scoping mini-course to get your feet wet before taking the plunge.
+Internet Scoping School also offers a free scopist training to learn the basics and get your feet wet before taking the plunge.

 Just like any degree or career training, these courses are an investment.
 The difference is, unlike a degree—which oftentimes never gets put to use and requires years (if not decades) to pay off—your scopist education can pay for itself within a few months of landing your first clients.

 All court reporters learn how to scope as part of their education.
 That way, they have the option to do their own scoping instead of outsourcing it to freelancers.